 The Agency generally carries investment securities at fair market value.
 Unrealized gains and losses on investment securities resulting from changes in market valuation are generally recorded as revenue.

-However, unrealized gains and losses on investments of multifamily development escrow funds resulting from changes in market valuation, as well as unrealized gains and losses on MBS held in the HOMESSM fund, are recorded as funds held for others.
+Summary of Significant Accounting Policies (continued) However, unrealized gains and losses on investments of multifamily development escrow funds resulting from changes in market valuation, as well as unrealized gains and losses on MBS held in the HOMESSM fund, are recorded as funds held for others.
 Mortgage-backed securities held for sale are carried at the lower of cost or market.
 Investments- program mortgage-backed securities, as previously described, are shown separately on the statement of net position.